-- Appreciate the uses of epidemiologic research in identifying hazardous agents, evaluating environmental injustice, and in setting health and safety standards; and
+Appreciate the uses of epidemiologic research in identifying hazardous agents, evaluating

+  environmental injustice, and in setting health and safety standards; and

-- Communicate epidemiologic concepts, methods, and findings to community groups, labor unions, health professionals, government agencies, and employers.
+  - Communicate epidemiologic concepts, methods, and findings to community groups, labor unions,

+  health professionals, government agencies, and employers.

-In addition, students specializing in occupational or environmental epidemiology who satisfactorily complete the PhD should be able to:
+  Students specializing in occupational or environmental epidemiology who satisfactorily complete the

+  PhD also should be able to:

-- Understand the principles of exposure assessment and collaborate with specialists from the relevant fields to assess exposure for epidemiologic research;
+  - Understand the principles of exposure assessment and collaborate with specialists from the

+  relevant fields to assess exposure for epidemiologic research;